Partner – Orkes – NPI EA (cat=Spring)

 3.2.
 Service Configuration

-First, we run we start the redis server, config, discovery, gateway, book, rating, and zipkin docker image with “docker compose up -d“.
+First, we start the Redis server, config, discovery, gateway, book, rating, and Zipkin docker image with “docker compose up -d“.
 Then we navigate to http://localhost:8080/book-service/books address.
 After that, we open a new tab and navigate to http://localhost:9411.
-In this page, we select book-service and press the ‘Find Traces’ button.
+On this page, we select book-service and press the ‘Find Traces’ button.
 We should see a trace appear in the search results.
 Finally, we can click that trace of opening it:

 zipkintrace 1